-A Kansas sublease agreement is a legal document that permits a tenant (or “sublessor”) to rent out the property they’re currently renting to a third-party (the “subtenant”) during part or all of the lease term.
-When a sublease agreement is in place, the subtenant must abide by all of the terms of both the sublease and the original lease agreement.
+A Kansas sublease agreement is a legal document that permits a tenant (or “sublessor”) to rent out the property they’re currently renting to a third party (the “subtenant”) during part or all of the lease term.
+When a sublease agreement is in place, the subtenant must abide by the terms of both the sublease and the original lease agreement.

 If you live in Kansas and want to rent out your property to a subtenant, we recommend using our free Kansas sublease agreement builder or reading our steps on how to write a Kansas sublease agreement below.

 - Review your existing lease — Your lease may require you first to get written permission from your landlord before entering into a sublease agreement.
 If you need permission, you can notify the landlord by sending them a certified letter informing them of your intent to sublease their rental unit.

 - Name the current tenant(s) — List all people named in the original lease, their addresses (if different from the property being subleased), and their email addresses.